 Everyone’s mouth is different, and the shape of your mouth can determine whether or not you snore.

-You’re more likely to snore if your tongue is unusually large and sits back quite far in your mouth.
+If your tongue is unusually large and sits back in your mouth, you’re likelier to snore.
 Similarly, having a large, low-sitting soft palate or a longer uvula can cause some people to snore.

 Drinking Alcohol